 Four (4) Passport-sized Photos

 - Standard passport photos - the same that you would need for a new passport.

 Two (2) Letters of Recommendation

-When you have a job offer your next step is to send required documents to the school you will be working for in Korea.
+When you have a job offer, your next step is to send the required E2 visa documents to the school you will be working for in South Korea.
 Your school will need to get a Visa Issuance number for you from the Ministry of Justice and Immigration in Korea.